 Being able to see all of the essential metrics at a glance can help to quickly identify problems and trends that occur throughout the hiring process.
 In a nutshell, a hiring dashboard helps to organize and improve every stage of recruitment.
 Here are some of the benefits of recruiting dashboards.

-- Improve Brand Image- Reputation is powerful and having a good track record is important for the overall success of the company.
+Reputation is powerful, and having a good track record is important for the company’s overall success.
 Having a smooth recruitment process sends the right message to potential candidates.

 To set up a successful hiring dashboard, it’s important to determine which KPIs to include.
 Let’s take a closer look at key recruitment metrics and how they impact the process of acquiring new talent.

 When building a dashboard, it’s important to target the specific data that you need to see.
 As a general rule of thumb, more is less.
 The metrics used in hr reports and dashboards should help to answer basic questions.
 To determine which recruitment metrics are the most important, think about the following questions.